ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 * vCenter Server, which manages all hosts in the entire {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance.
 * Microsoft® AD/DNS servers, which provide DNS and authentication services.
 * NSX-T management components to fully isolate the SDN control plane from the workload cluster.
 * HTCC (HyTrust CloudControl) is used to unify security policies for access to the management stack.
-In addition, HTCC is used for unified visibility into security configuration and context and continuous compliance by using templates to enforce segregation of duties.
+In addition, HTCC is used for unified visibility into security configuration and context and continuous compliance by using templates to enforce separation of duties.
 HTCC also provides a robust audit trail that includes a full record of all actions that are taken by security, network, and compute platform administrators.
 HTCC also simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS, and other regulations.

 ![IBM Cloud for VMware Regulated Workloads HyTrust overview](../../images/vrw-htcc.svg "IBM Cloud for VMware Regulated Workloads HyTrust overview"){: caption="Figure 2.
 IBM Cloud for VMware Regulated Workloads HyTrust overview" caption-side="bottom"}

 * Security is further enhanced by IBM Hyper Protect Crypto Services (HPCS).
 HPCS uses a FIPS 140-2 Level 4 hardware security module (HSM) that gives access to the highest level of security for regulated data and digital assets.
 HPCS helps meet regulatory compliance requirements by providing complete control of data encryption keys, including the HSM primary key.
 * Caveonix RiskForesight provides a common Risk Management Control Plane (RMCP) for continuous and proactive protection of management and edge workloads.
 It provides a comprehensive cloud workload protection platform for {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
-The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads architecture is designed to enable compliance to NIST and other necessary certifications, as required for the SaaS provider and SaaS consumer.
+The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads architecture is designed to enable compliance with NIST and other necessary certifications, as required for the SaaS provider and SaaS consumer.
 * VMware vRealize Operations Manager (vROps), vRealize LogInsight (vRLI), and the optional vRealize Network Insight (vRNI).
 These components collectively provide a native console for vSphere operations, the ability to automate management of the cloud platform, centralized log collection, and network visibility, analysis, and optimization.
 * Veeam provides continuous backup of the management stack for protection against disasters and rapid restoration to known good states if corruption of any management stack component were to occur.
 Veeam can also provide backup services for the workload cluster.
 The single site deployment can use the Veeam bare metal option to provide a suitable backup repository.